READING TOM NAIRN

 I’m currently working on the first book-length study of Tom Nairn, modern Scotland’s most influential and elusive public intellectual.

 Tom Nairn (1932-2023) was one of the most consequential Scottish writers of the twentieth century.
 At the news of his death, First Minister Nicola Sturgeon paid tribute to ‘one of the greatest thinkers, political theorists and intellectuals that Scotland has ever produced’.
-Though he led no movement or school, and spent nearly all of his working life outside the university system, his worldwide influence is unmatched by any Scottish scholar of his generation.
+Though he led no movement or school, and spent nearly all of his working life outside the university system, his fame is unmatched by any Scottish scholar of his generation.

-From the New Left to nationalist theory to studies of British monarchy, his influence is both pervasive and elusive.
-Drawing on unpublished interviews and archival research, this book has three aims: to illuminate the distinctive qualities of Nairn’s writing, and its guiding sensibility; to centre Nairn’s thinking within the various movements in which it made an impact; to grasp Nairn’s complex political career in the light of his primary talent: that of an essayist and critic.
+From British constitutional history to studies of modern monarchy and the case for Scottish independence, Nairn’s influence is at once pervasive and elusive.
+But his writing itself is consistently inventive, vitalising and often hilarious.
+Focused on his prose and drawing on unpublished interviews and archival research, this book has three aims: to illuminate the distinctive qualities of Nairn’s writing, and its guiding sensibility, the better to grasp its importance to his wide and contrary influence; to centre Nairn’s own thinking and sensibility within the various movements in which it made an impact; and to grasp Nairn’s complex political career in the light of his primary talent: that of an essayist and critic.